airm-consulting/linux-imx/Documentation/driver-api/gpio/drivers-on-gpio.rst

 - gpio-beeper: drivers/input/misc/gpio-beeper.c is used to provide a beep from an external speaker connected to a GPIO line.

+- pwm-gpio: drivers/pwm/pwm-gpio.c is used to toggle a GPIO with a high resolution timer producing a PWM waveform on the GPIO line, as well as Linux high resolution timers can do.

 - extcon-gpio: drivers/extcon/extcon-gpio.c is used when you need to read an external connector status, such as a headset line for an audio driver or an HDMI connector.
 It will provide a better userspace sysfs interface than GPIO.